-Graduate assistantships are awarded primarily on the basis of a student's academic record, demonstrated leadership abilities, and potential for success in the field of public administration.
-To be eligible for a graduate assistantship in the Hugo Wall School, a student must be admitted in full standing to the Master of Public Administration degree.
+Graduate assistantships are awarded primarily on the basis of a student's academic record, demonstrated leadership abilities and potential for success in the field of public administration.
+To be eligible for a graduate assistantship, a student must be admitted in full standing to the Master of Public Administration degree.

-Assistants are expected to work twenty hours per week and pursue their graduate degree on a full-time basis.
+Assistants are expected to work 20 hours per week and pursue their graduate degree on a full-time basis.
 Currently, assistants earn a stipend of $10,500 for a nine-month appointment.
-Graduate assistants are also eligible to apply for fellowships which are awarded competitively by the Hugo Wall School.
+Graduate assistants are also eligible to apply for fellowships which are awarded competitively.

 Four endowed fellowships in the Hugo Wall School provide financial assistance to students enrolled in the Master of Public Administration degree.
 These fellowships are awarded on a competitive basis to students with exemplary records and specific career interests in the field of public administration.
 The following fellowships are available:

 Applications for assistantships and fellowships beginning in the fall semester are due March 1.